School of Education and Human Services

-All teacher preparation programs in the School of Education and Human Services are accredited by the Council for the Accreditation of Educator Preparation (CAEP), the standard of excellence in teacher education.
+Full accreditation of all educator preparation programs in the School of Education and Human Services was obtained through the Council for the Accreditation of Educator Preparation (CAEP) in 2017.

 Master of Science (MS), Master of Science in Education (MSEd)

 The School of Education and Human Services offers graduate-level programs leading to the master of science (MS) or the master of science in education (MSEd) degree in a variety of fields.

 - MSEd in Adolescence Education (Grades 7-12) (Initial/Professional)

 - MS in Applied Nutrition (online only)

 - MSEd in Business and Marketing (Grades K-12) (Initial/Professional)

 - MS in Clinical Mental Health Counseling

 - MSEd in Differentiated Instruction (Initial/Professional; Gifted and Talented Extension)

-- MS in Educational Leadership and Supervision (online only) (SBL/SDL; Professional)
+- MS in Educational Leadership and Supervision (online only) (SBL Initial/Professional and SDL Professional)

-- MS in Educational Technologies and Emerging Media (online only) (may include Initial/Professional)
+- MS in Instructional Technologies and Curriculum Design (online only) (may include Initial/Professional)